iter8-tools/docs/docs/user-guide/tasks/http.md

 ## Usage example

 In this experiment, the `http` task generates requests for `https://httpbin.org/get`, and collects latency and error-related metrics.
-The metrics are used by the `assess` task to validate SLOs.
+Metrics collected by this task are viewable with an Iter8 dashboard.

 Single endpoint:
 ```bash